 Primarily we give financial support to 3rd and 4th (and occasionally 2nd) year physiotherapy students, in the form of bursaries paid directly into their university fee accounts.
 This takes some of the financial stress off the students (and their parents!) allowing them to focus on their studies.
-The bursaries are currently set at R15 000. - R20 000pa and in 2014 the Education Trust (7) along with the Marjorie Catt Fund (6), PhysioFocus (1)and OMPTG SG (2) with South Gauteng Marjorie Catt Fund (10) provided at total of 26 bursaries to deserving students.
+The bursaries are currently set at R20 000 – R30 000pa and in 2020 the Education Trust (1) along with the SASP Marjorie Catt Fund (7) provided a total of 8 bursaries to the value of R240 000 to deserving students.

 The Education Trust offers partial bursaries to 3rd and 4th year, and in certain circumstances 2nd year, Physiotherapy students.

-The applicants need to be members of the SASP and if a bursary is awarded, will have to render 2 years of service on a SASP Committee.
+The applicants need to be members of the SASP.
+If a bursary is awarded, the recipients must be willing to: